Nawabganj, Barabanki: Municipal Board Nawabganj

 The Nawabganj Municipal Board (or Nagar Palika Parishad Nawabganj) was constituted on 16 July 1884, under the North-Western provinces and Oudh Municipalities Act, 1883.
-According to census of 2001 Nagar Palika Parishad Nawabganj covers an area of 12 km² with population of 75,741.
+According to census of 2001 Nagar Palika Parishad Nawabganj covers an area of 12 km^{2} with population of 75,741.
 It consists of seven sections for providing civic amenities to its citizens, they are: